carlocab/tmux-nvr/README.md

 For bug reports or questions, please file an issue [here](https://github.com/carlocab/tmux-nvr/issues).

 ### Wishlist
-Here are issues I hope to be able to work on:
+Here are improvements I hope to be able to work on:
 1. Window-specific nvim instances
 2. `nvr-tmux` backwards-compatibility
 3. Simpler installation of `nvr-tmux`

+Pull requests are welcome.